tsgates/arch-wiki-markdown/wiki/Creating_Arch_Linux_disk_image.md

     # grub-install --boot-directory=$TMPDIR/boot /dev/loop0

 -   Write a grub.cfg file.
+Replace
-Replace $UUID, in both places, with the UUID of the guest's root filesystem, which was set to the variable $UUID above.
+    UUID, in both places, with the UUID of the guest's root filesystem, which was set to the variable UUID above.

     $TMPDIR/boot/grub/grub.cfg